ChairOfStructuralMechanicsTUM/Mechanics_Apps/Zugversuch/README.md

 The app can be run using the command "bokeh serve --show Zugversuch/" from the parent directory.

 ## To Do
-- [ ] refactor arrows to use glyphs

 ## To Do ?
 - [ ] Add plastic behaviour to plot